vivianlsong/DevConnector/README.md

-# Instagram-like Application called InstaConnect
+# InstaConnect: an Instagram-like Application

 Assignment 3a and 3b